 Primary cells allow for a higher predictability of drug reactions in humans.
-These cells endogenously express relevant drug targets at physiological level and genuinely carry the components required for specific signal transduction.
-They can be derived from the actual tissue of interest.
+These cells endogenously express relevant drug targets at physiological level and genuinely carry the components required for the actual tissue of interest.
 These are significant advantages over immortalized cell lines, which may be derived from irrelevant tissue, be of nonhuman origin, and often express transfected drug targets at non physiological levels.
 For these reasons, there is a growing demand for primary cells in drug screening and hit validation.

-In this application note we show that primary human mesenchymal stem cells can be used in highthroughput formats (i.e. 96-well and 384-well plate) to monitor changes of intracellular cAMP concentration.
+In this application note we show that primary human mesenchymal stem cells can be used in high-throughput formats (i.e. 96-well and 384-well plate) to monitor changes of intracellular cAMP concentration.
 For the monitoring of Ca2+ fluxes human umbilical vein endothelial cells (HUVEC) proved to be useful.